 Method 17: Check for Hardware Issues

 Your hardware may be the cause of the CPU over-temperature error.
-In this case, you will need to check your hardware for any issues.
+In this case, you must check your hardware for any issues.
 First, make sure that all of your cables are correctly connected.
 If not, connect them and see if the CPU over-temperature error is fixed.

 It would help if you also tried reseating your CPU.
 This is where you remove it from its socket and then put it back in.
 To do this, you will need to remove your CPU cooler.
 Once you’ve done this, carefully remove your CPU from its socket.
 Then, clean the socket and the CPU itself.